How To Use Behavioral Activation (BA) To Overcome Depression

 Reviewing your activity monitoring: learning about the association between activity and your mood

 Once you have monitored your activity for a week you can use your activity monitoring record to look for patterns between your activity and your mood.
-Look at your completed activity monitoring record and ask yourself these questions:
+Look at your completed behavioral activation worksheet and ask yourself these questions:

 - What activities were associated with your highest mood?
 What were you doing when your mood was highest?